Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Training approaches for multimodal and extended-mode distributions

 As discussed in Sec.~\ref{sec:flow-review}, flow-based MCMC produces asymptotically unbiased results.
-This guarantee is a consequence of the invertibility of the models, which holds by construction regardless of the values of the model parameters.
+This guarantee is a consequence of the invertibility of the flows, which holds by construction regardless of the values of the model parameters.
 Thus, there is no incorrect way to train a flow model and any optimization procedure is acceptable.
-This section describes a set of approaches which exploit this freedom to more efficiently train flow models to target multimodal distributions.
-All of these training methods constitute different ways to avoid the model distribution collapsing onto a single mode (or a subset of the modes) of the target distribution during training.
+This section describes a set of approaches which exploit this freedom to train flow models which capture the full mode structure of a target distribution.